Richard Dredge

 In the mid-1990s, the Maxx was GM's vision of the future of urban motoring

-The concept of the Maxx was very similar to that of the Smart, in that its outer panels clipped on to a central monocoque, which was what gave the car its strength.
-But whereas the Smart’s engine was mounted in the rear, the Maxx’s was positioned more conventionally, at the front.
+Whereas the Smart’s engine was mounted in the rear, the Maxx’s was positioned more conventionally, at the front.
 The front wheels were driven via a five-speed electrically actuated sequential gearbox, with the ratios selected by a rocker switch on the steering wheel.
 But if the driver didn’t want to have to change gears manually, there was also the option of moving the transmission to fully automatic mode.

 Perhaps the most important aspect of the Maxx was its modular design; GM envisaged being able to offer a whole family of cars without having to invest in new tooling for each one.
 To that end it would be possible to turn the two-door Maxx into a saloon, convertible, pick-up, off-roader or sports car.
+More importantly, production costs could be minimised by using the same tooling for all variations on the theme; the extrusion length could be varied depending on the car’s size.

-Meanwhile the four-door version would be the space-efficient people carrier or load lugger, capable of carrying up to six people and up to 500 litres of cargo.
+Meanwhile, the four-door version would be the space-efficient people carrier or load lugger, capable of carrying up to six people and up to 500 litres of cargo.
 While the project was still on the drawing board there were even thoughts of Maxx-based taxis and ice cream vans being built on a bespoke basis.

-Inside the Maxx things were equally space efficient, with very thinly padded seats and a completely flat floor to minimise cabin intrusions.
-The simple dash featured a large digital display for most of the instrumentation (which was basically the rev counter and speedometer and little else) and the small amount of switchgear that was fitted was grouped together in the centre of the fascia.
-Unusually for such a small economy car, there was also a telephone integrated into the dashboard, but other than that there were relatively few gadgets fitted; lightness and simplicity were key to this concept.
+Inside the Maxx things were equally space efficient, with a very thinly padded bench front seat and a completely flat floor to minimise cabin intrusions.
+The simple dash featured a large digital display for most of the instrumentation (which was basically the rev counter plus a speedometer and little else), and the small amount of switchgear that was fitted was grouped together in the centre of the fascia.

 Vital statistics